Last Updated, April 23, 2026

 What usually weakens authority reinforcement loops?

-How should authority reinforcement loops be measured?
+How should authority reinforcement loops be reviewed properly?